Back to Innovation Atlas

 The largest country in South America has forged ahead with Open Finance.

-In 2021, 76% of Brazilians had access to the internet.
 Most Brazilians use smartphones when accessing the internet.
+WhatsApp is a highly prevalent tool for communicating for both consumers and businesses.
+Launched in Nov 2020, the mobile to mobile payment system, Pix, has also driven smartphone adoption and is rapidly replacing cash and cards.
 Brazil is a large market with 212 million citizens, 160 million of which are over 18 years of age.
-There are more than 150 million online accessible bank accounts for Open Banking, and 45 million unbanked to be helped with Open Banking-enabled use cases.
+There are more than 150 million online accessible bank accounts for Open Banking..
 79% of Brazilians view a growing movement toward Open Banking as a positive development.
 75% of Brazilians said it was worth giving companies access to their personal data if it meant a better user experience for them.
 90% of Brazilians agree that they should have control of their own financial data, and banks should not prevent the movement of their money between other financial services.

 The governance structure of Open Banking Brazil particularly boosted the participation of the Fintech sector in the implementation.
 It comprises three levels: Deliberative Council, Secretariat, and Technical Group.

-A Deliberative Council, composed of six representatives from financial associations and one independent councillor, oversees the technical and operational standards of Open Banking Brazil.
+A Deliberative Council (sometimes referred to as the ‘Board’) composed of six representatives from financial associations and one independent councillor, oversees the implementation of Open Banking Brazil.
 This Council consists of representatives from banks, credit unions, and financial and payment institutions, and receives proposals from different working groups formed of members from all associations and the Brazilian Central Bank.
 This ensures that the Brazilian Central Bank has considered a variety of viewpoints before all proposals are submitted for regulatory approval.
 They approve budgets, dialogue with regulators, determine guidelines for the Secretariat and for the Technical Groups, and also provide guidance on the other issues that arise during the process.

-Each chair has the role of defending the interests of its members, in addition to reinforcing the benefits of Open Banking for society, especially with regard to the advantages of a more competitive, accessible and innovative credit market.
+Each Board member has the role of defending the interests of its members, in addition to reinforcing the benefits of Open Banking for society, especially with regard to the advantages of a more competitive, accessible and innovative credit market.

 • 1.1: Brazilian Federation of Banks (Febraban)